NurkaAmre/Awesome-Modules/README.md

 Clone this repo using this URL (link) or download it as a ZIP format from the green button above under the text Code.

 Usage: inside the project folder looks for the index.html file and open it using your preferred web browser.

-### Prerequirements

-Have git installed.
-(For version control) Have text editor installed.
-(Preferably VSCode) Have CSS,HTML & JS Linters installed and configured.
-For further information, visit this link to get better understanding on each linters used on this project.

-### Deployment

 ## Authors